8 January 2020

 A Collection of Dishes

-The book in question, first published in 1682, was written by Stanisław Czerniecki (pronounced: stah·nee·sWahf cheR·nyets·kee), a steward and chef at the court of the princely house of Lubomirski.
-He gave it a bilingual (Latin-Polish) title, Compendium ferculorum, albo Zebranie potraw (both parts meaning "A Collection of Dishes"), but the contents were entirely in Polish (contrary to what Ms. Mary Ellen Snodgrass suggested in her Encyclopedia of Kitchen History, where she described Compendium ferculorum as Poland's "Latin standard"[1]).
+The book in question, first published in 1682, was written by Stanisław Czerniecki🔊, a steward and chef at the court of the princely house of Lubomirski.
+He gave it a bilingual (Latin-Polish) title, Compendium ferculorum, albo Zebranie potraw (both parts meaning “A Collection of Dishes”), but the contents were entirely in Polish (contrary to what Ms. Mary Ellen Snodgrass suggested in her Encyclopedia of Kitchen History, where she described Compendium ferculorum as Poland’s “Latin standard”[2]).
 Czerniecki was well aware that his was the first cookbook to be published in his native tongue.
-"As no one before me has yet wished to present to the world such useful knowledge in our Polish language," he wrote in his opening line, "I have dared, […] despite my ineptitude, to offer my […] collection of dishes to the Polish world."[2]
+“As no one before me has yet wished to present to the world such useful knowledge in our Polish language,” he wrote in his opening line, “I have dared, […] despite my ineptitude, to offer my […] collection of dishes to the Polish world.”[3]
 The author divided his work into three chapters of about one hundred recipës each, for meat dishes, fish dishes and other dishes, respectively.

 The recipës, though, are not easy to follow.
 First, they’re in Polish, which may be an inconvenience, if you don’t speak the language.
 But even if you did, you’d still have to wade through 17th-century Polish spelling, interpunction and typeface.
 Let’s take the example below.
 You could probably make out the name of the dish, printed in roman type, but what about the actual recipë, written in blackletter?